- Armament and disarmament

 - Peace and development

-Dr Kristina Tschunkert is a Researcher with the Food and Security Programme at SIPRI.
-Within this, she focuses on sustainable peace and the Triple Nexus, specifically the role of humanitarian cash-based assistance in improving the prospects for peace.
+Dr Kristina Tschunkert was a Researcher with the Food, Peace and Security Programme at SIPRI.
+Within this, she focused on sustainable peace and the Triple Nexus, specifically the role of humanitarian cash-based assistance in improving the prospects for peace.
 She has a background in both academic and policy-oriented research, specialising in how interventions shape and are shaped by local context, particularly everyday economic interactions.

 Her PhD research at the University of Manchester explored the implications of humanitarian cash-based assistance for host-refugee relations in Lebanon.
 Kristina’s other research interests include socio-economic dimensions of peace and interventions and local agency and micro-dynamics of conflicts.